bp2008/cameraproxy/README.md

 * The base functionality (not including h264 / rtsp options) now works under Linux with the Mono framework.

 * The service can re-encode imagery on-the-fly to JPG, PNG, and even WebP formats at any size and quality you specify in the URL.
 Note that re-encoding images requires quite a lot of CPU time.
-Here is a [Guide to On-the-Fly Image Conversion].
+Here is a [Guide to Image URLs](https://github.com/bp2008/cameraproxy/wiki/Guide-to-Image-URLs).

 ## Why?